 - Volume 8, Program-Specific Guidance About Exempt Distribution Licenses

 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).

 NRC assigns five-digit program code number(s) to each license according to the principal activities authorized in the license.
 NRC uses approximately 100 program codes to classify the activities of thousands of active licenses.
 The program codes that are assigned to a license may be used to identify the applicable fee categories in the schedules in 10 CFR Part 170 and 10 CFR Part 171.
 To learn more about program codes and the associated fee and inspection categories, see "Consolidated Guidance About Materials Licenses: Guidance About Administrative Licensing Procedures" (NUREG-1556.
 Vol 20 ), Appendix G: LTS Program Code Descriptions.
 The table below shows the program codes that have been assigned to licenses that authorize the distribution of various types of license-exempt products.

 Program Codes Used in Materials Licensing and Inspection Programs

 |Exempt distribution – 32.11

 Exempt concentrations and items

 |Exempt distribution – 32.21

 C-14 urea capsules

-Exempt distribution licensees are required to pay an annual license fee to the NRC.
-These fees are explained in our Materials Fee Billing Handbook.
-Refer to the schedule of materials fees for the fees required for each category of license and each type of fee.
+Exempt distribution license applicants are required to pay a fee to the NRC upon application for a new license and are required to pay an annual license fee to the NRC thereafter.
+Refer to the applicable fee categories in the schedules in 10 CFR Part 170 and 10 CFR Part 171 for the fees required for each category of license and each type of fee.